sinadadmand/CAIR_EMIP/README.md

 * 4. [w%entries_w%diseases_w%uniprot_wo%orpha.csv](https://github.com/synaptic-proteolab/CAIR_EMIP/tree/master/Supplementary_materials/EMIP_supplementary_files/w%entries_w%diseases_w%uniprot_wo%orpha.csv)

 # Toy data

-Toy data contains an exemplary protein data aimed at tutorial and  functions could be used and tested.
-Of note, these are just small subsets of species and human dataset.
-We provided these ToyData so that the user can test the method.
+<p align="justify">Toy data contains an exemplary protein data for users to get to use runCAIR and runEMIP Python functions.
+It is to be noted that the data are small subsets of real proteome data and human diseases datasets.
+The toy data helps users test and work on codes without the need of dealing with large data.</p>

-As an example you can re-calculate the Proteome CAIRs for the 16 mentioned organisms in table 1 of article.
-The required sample data files is in the ToyData folder.
-The program will count all the residues in ToyData FASTA files, group them by organism IDs and calculate CAIRs for each complete protome.
+<p align="justify">For instance, CAIRs for 16 organisms mentioned in Supplemetary Table 1 of the article can be eaisly reproduced using toy data.
+The required files are available in <a href="https://github.com/synaptic-proteolab/CAIR_EMIP/tree/master/ShannoProt/ToyData">ToyData folder</a>.
+In this code, The program will count all the residues in ToyData FASTA files, group them by organism IDs and calculate CAIRs for each complete protome.</p>

-Nevertheless, if you plan to run the complete algorithm, you should download all the required files (~100GB for CAIR + ~100MB for EMIP).
+<p align="justify">Nevertheless, in case users desire to run the complete algorithms, they could download <a href="https://github.com/synaptic-proteolab/CAIR_EMIP/tree/master/README.md##-1.-CAIR-Project">all required files</a> (~100GB for CAIR + ~100MB for EMIP).</p>

 ## Prerequisites